 Jordan D. Schnitzer Exhibition and Visiting Artist Series

 The Jordan Schnitzer Family Foundation is a non-profit organization whose mission it is to make the contemporary prints and multiples from the collections of Jordan D. Schnitzer and the Jordan Schnitzer Family Foundation accessible to qualified museums in diverse communities.
-Established in 1997, the Foundation has organized over 100 exhibitions that have been held at more than 75 museums.
+Established in 1997, the Foundation the Foundation has organized over 100 exhibitions and has art exhibited at over 150 museums.
 The Foundation also provides supplemental funding for education and outreach in conjunction with related exhibitions and publishes scholarly texts.

 Lifetime Achievement Award Exhibition: James Rosenquist is co-presented with the Jordan D. Schnitzer Family Foundation and the Pacific Northwest College of Art MFA in Print Media program.
 The 2016 SGC International Printmaking Conference, FLUX PORTLAND, is co-sponsored by PNCA’s MFA in Print Media and Printmaking programs and will take place March 30 – April 2, 2016 at The Portland Marriott Downtown Waterfront located at 1401 SW Naito Parkway in Portland.